Wellbeing & Leadership

 "My measure of success was not to go home crying.
 I wasn't coping and I can see now that work was out of control.
 I am now much more positive and can think about the next step in my career."

 Governor Wellbeing Training

-"The training was thought-provoking in terms of how we can be pro-active and positive regarding pupils and staff wellbeing"
+"The training was thought-provoking in terms of how we can be pro-active and positive regarding pupil and staff wellbeing"

 Work Life Blend

 "As a result of Liz's coaching, I manage my leadership time more effectively and this has given me a better balance between work and home life."